-- To get young people out into the mountains, the deserts, the rivers, the beaches – away from the creature comforts of home and the ever present 24-7 fascination with all things digital and technological.
-To pay attention, even for a few days; to the sun, the moon, the sky, the basic topography of where they happen to be, and the people with them.
-To have fun doing so, and to actually learn something about being prepared for the wilderness and the issues confronting the ecosystems they are visiting.
+1. To get young people out into the mountains, the deserts, the rivers, the beaches – away from their routines and the creature comforts of home — and to have fun while learning something about being prepared for the wilderness and the issues confronting the ecosystems they are visiting.

-The atmosphere around the school is usually pretty good at the beginning of school.
-After Wilderness Week it is even better.
-In addition, almost everyone learns everyone else’s name.
-We usually try to alternate the program where one year the entire school is together in a tent camping or lodge situation, and the next year we divide into six or seven different groups and head in different directions for a more personal experience.
-The past two years offer good examples of that.
-Last year the whole school visited Ashland, Oregon, saw several plays and stayed at S.O.U.
+We usually try to alternate the Wilderness Week program where one year the entire school is together in a tent camping or lodge situation, and the next year we divide into six or seven different groups and head in different directions for a more personal experience.
 In previous years, students participated in an outdoor education program put on by the Gateway Mountain Center in the Donner Summit area.
 We all stayed and shared meals together at the Clair Tapaan Lodge.
-During the day we were in separate hiking groups to explore the many natural and historical offerings of the area, culminating with the entire school climbing Donner Peak on the last day.
+We’ve stayed at the Donner Mine Camp in Bear Valley engaged in learning and team-building activities, sports (including rock climbing and hiking), a talent show, and more, as well.

-We strive to balance the groups of students by gender and grade level.
-Here’s an overview of our various activities.
+For the smaller trips, we strive to balance the groups of students by gender and grade level.
+Some of our past small group trips have included:

 - Tent Camping at Sugar Pine Point State Park at Lake Tahoe – Day trips to Emerald Bay, Eagle Falls, and some beach time.

 - Mt.
-Goode Mountaineering Trip – Entering the Eastern Sierra from South Lake and camping near Bishop Lake, the group will attempt to summit Mt.
+Goode Mountaineering Trip – Entering the Eastern Sierra from South Lake and camping near Bishop Lake, this group summitted Mt.
 Goode.